Why Hire an ATA-Certified Translator?

 Take a Practice Test

-The practice test is an excellent and affordable way to measure your readiness for the exam.
+The practice test is an excellent and affordable way to measure your readiness to take the exam.

 Find out how to put your credentials to work and how to fulfill your continuing education requirements.